Manage your cannabis cultivation, processing or sale for medical purposes licence: Add, change or remove a licence class

 - Currently approved floor plan for each building where cannabis activities take place

-- Location of operations and grow areas
+- Location of operations area (including grow areas)

 - Storage areas (also capture them on the site plan)